FabianNicolasNAU/web-login-kubow/KUBOW.md

 ![](documents/Kubow/kubow-logo-right.png)

-Frist run minikube in your pc:
+To run kubow, frist run minikube in your pc:

 ```
 minikube delete